-Violations Sanctions

-Non-compliance with any of the provisions in this Manual by the Bank's directors, officers, staff, subsidiaries, and affiliates and their respective directors, officers and staff shall subject erring associate/s Section III.L of the Bank's Corporate Governance Manual provides that the erring associates shall, after due notice and hearing, be subject to sanctions as provided for under the following sections of the Bank's Human Resources Policy Manual:

-1.1.1 Jurisdiction Over Administrative

-Disciplinary Actions 1.1.2 Code of Discipline 1.2 It shall be the duty of the Compliance Officer to determine any violation of the principles and best practices contained in this Manual through notice and hearing.
+Violations Sanctions Non-compliance with any of the provisions in this Manual by the Bank's directors, officers, staff, subsidiaries, and affiliates and their respective directors, officers and staff shall subject erring associate/s Section III.L of the Bank's Corporate Governance Manual provides that the erring associates sha after due notice and hearing, be subject t sanctions as provided for under the followin sections of the Bank's Human Resources Police Manual: 1.1.1 Jurisdiction Over AdministrativeDisciplinary Actions1.1.2 Code of Discipline 1.2 It shall be the duty of the Compliance Officer to determine any violation of the principles and best practices contained in this Manual through notice and hearing.

 1.3 The Compliance Officer shall likewise recommend to the Chairman and the Corporate Governance Committee the penalty to be imposed for such violation.
 The said recommendation shall be further reviewed and approved by the Board of Directors.